molegario/tcns-njs-blogsite/README.md

 ## Uploadthing configuration

-This site uses Uploadthing for image storage.
+- This site uses Uploadthing for image storage.
+- also requires legacy-peer-dep flag (set in .npmrc file in the project root)